Sardana development guidelines

 Thread pool pattern

-implemented in ThreadPool
+implemented in ThreadPool and different

 instances of such thread pools exist within a kernel.